bz-next/bz-next.github.io/about.md

 The BZ-Next project is already a full-featured BZFlag client.
 You can connect to a server, chat, watch the scoreboard, and inspect the map.
 Tanks, bullets, effects and sounds will be added incrementally.

+## Project philosophy (What this project isn't)

+BZFlag is already a fun game.
+The purpose of this project is not to change gameplay, physics, or add new, breaking client and server features.
+Rather, the goal is 100% compatibility with existing BZFlag infrastructure.

+The goal of this project is not to overhaul the game UI (menus, UI layout, etc).
+That is a job best left to a UI-focused team.
+The UI developed as part of this project has a few key purposes:

+- To get the game into a playable, functional state with the new renderer
+- To provide debug info and tools
+- To serve as the basis for a map editor in the future

+The new rendering engine will, however, enable developers to use modern UI development tools, which would make a UI overhaul for the game possible.

 ## What does it currently look like?

 ![Rats Nest by Winny](../assets/img/screen0.jpg)